wr1159/wr1159/README.md

 I love Software Engineering and other forms of engineering as it allows me to create solutions whenever I think, "If only there was something...".
 I particularly enjoy the blockchain space because of the constant innovation to capture the attention economy.

-I like playing the [Otamatone](https://otamatone.com/), posting on LinkedIn for fun.
+I like playing the [Otamatone](https://otamatone.com/) and posting on LinkedIn for fun.

 Feel free to take a look at my past projects at [wr1159.github.io/](https://wr1159.github.io/)
 <!--